sudheerpenmetsa/aws/Certified-SysOps-Administrator-associate/Certified-SysOps-Administrator-Associate.md

      - CloudWatch monitors performance
      - CloudTrail monitors API calls in the AWS platform.(in other terms used for auditing)
 ### Monitoring Elasticache
 - Elasticache consists of two engines
      - Memcached
      - Redis

 - When it comes to monitoring our caching engines there are 4 important things to look at:
      - CPU Utilization
      - Swap Usage
      - Evictions
      - Concurrent Connections

 - CPU Utilization:
      - `Memcached`
          - Multi-threaded
          - Can handle loads of up to 90%.
 If it exceeds 90% add more nodes to the cluster.
      - `Redis`
          - Not Multi-threaded.
 To determine the point in which to scale, take 90 and divide by the number of cores.
          - For example, suppose you are using a cache.m1.xlarge node, which has four cores.
 In this case, the threshold for CPU utilization would be (90/4), or 22.5%
+- Swap Usage:
+     - `What is Swap` : Swap is a space on a disk that is used when the amount of physical RAM memory is full.
+When a Linux system runs out of RAM, inactive pages are moved from the RAM to the `SWAP` space.
+     Put simply, swap usage is simply the amount of the swap file that is used.
+The swap file (or paging file) is the amount of disk storage space reserved on disk if your computer runs out of ram. `Typically the size of the swap file = the size of the RAM.` So if you have 4GB of RAM, you will have 1 4GB Swap file.
+     - `Memcached`
+        - Should be around 0 most of the time and should not exceed 50MB.
+        - If this exceeds 50MB you should increase the memcached_connections_overhead parameter.
+        - The memcached_connections_overhead defines the amount of memory to be reserved for memcached connections and other miscellaneous overhead.
+     - `Redis`
+        - No SwapUsage metric, instead use reserved-memory